burlinson/AI/_posts/2026-03-29-Proliferation-Of-AI-Apps.md

 **Two decades later, AI is barreling towards a similar consolidation.**

 Some analysts suggest there will be a consolidation of the back-end models.
 That will then lead to a small number of foundational AI models powering a multitude of front-end tools.
-This is the same utility model [AWS](https://aws.amazon.com/free/webapps/) and [Microsoft Azure](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account/search) offer.
-They provide back-end cloud services to host a vast front-end ecosystem of third-party applications.
+This is the same utility model [AWS](https://aws.amazon.com/free/webapps/) and [Microsoft Azure](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account/search) offer; they provide back-end cloud services to host a vast front-end ecosystem of third-party applications.

 From a consumer’s point of view, the murky back-end AI models all do the same thing.
 (It’s actually a lot more complicated, but the point is consumers just don’t care.)